Scaling SpotHero and the Future of Mobility

 For SpotHero, we look at the segments or verticals of companies targeting similar audiences.
 Who has a big audience of drivers?
 Well, car companies and navigation and mobility type apps and eventually autonomous vehicles.
 Then we look at who the leaders are in that space.
 Then we work to figure out the mutual value prop for our customers.
 Then we pitch and see where things go.

 Most recently we did a partnership with Waze in the City of Chicago.
-One of the challenges Waze had was their GPS works really well when there's cell reception, but if you're driving in a tunnel or an underground road, you don't have cell reception, or GPS doesn't work.
+One of the challenges Waze had, was that their GPS works really well when there was cell reception, but if you're driving in a tunnel or an underground road, you don't have cell reception, or GPS doesn't work.
 The problem for us was there were drivers in Chicago who were trying to park in garages that were underground and it was really hard for our customers to find those garages.

 So we partnered with Waze and introduced them to the City of Chicago.
 We installed Waze beacons in all the underground roads in Chicago.
 And now they have a better product for their audience, and our customers are able to find the garage they want to park at, and the City of Chicago has better traffic flows and all the benefits of having navigation work.